AdamLnenicka/IZG/README.md

+![obrazek](https://github.com/AdamLnenicka/IZG/assets/70570107/d14c3eaf-e9a2-43f0-9966-1c6a58d2b136)

 Implementation of a rendering system, including the main program, CPU-side operations, rendering pipeline, and shaders.
-![obrazek](https://github.com/AdamLnenicka/IZG/assets/70570107/d14c3eaf-e9a2-43f0-9966-1c6a58d2b136)

-### Files
 The project consists of several source files, each serving a distinct purpose in the rendering process.
 In this Documentation I will be describing files that I have worked on: